Plants-X-Tech/BabyBelt-Pro-V2-Beta/build_guide.md

 <img src="https://github.com/user-attachments/assets/2c9b1930-8b4a-4e23-8fb0-0d9b97458b7b" width="500"/>

-Now that the screen itself it mounted we can attach the knob and single wire needed for it.
+- Attach the knob by pushing it onto the silver dial beneath the screen

 <img src="https://github.com/user-attachments/assets/af6e648e-cb76-47d7-8f44-9cd0f53df8f0" width="500"/>

-The knob can simply be pushed onto the front of the screen.

 <img src="https://github.com/user-attachments/assets/fdc654fa-ed42-4689-9ce5-1be9e89d27ea" width="500"/>

-Next we will plug the wire in, use the end that is combined by a single piece of plastic and plug it into the RS232 port.
+- Plug the wire into the port labeled RS232 on the back of the screen using the black plastic connector that combines all the wires into one

 <img src="https://github.com/user-attachments/assets/f9ca34d8-1787-478c-8bad-1660cb3cc499" width="300"/>

 <img src="https://github.com/user-attachments/assets/f32a3417-b41a-479b-ab4b-8d5fe66cb84c" width="300"/>

-To attach the screen mount to the rest of the base, first you will need to insert a **M3 Nut** into the hole on the bottom of the frame, next to where it slots into the base.
+- Attach the [*screen mount*](https://github.com/Plants-X-Tech/BabyBelt-Pro-V2-Beta/blob/main/Printed%20Parts/Frame/%5Bs%5D_BBProV25fl_Screenmount.stl) to the frame by inserting one **M3 Nut** into the hole on the bottom of the frame, next to where it slots into the base

 <img src="https://github.com/user-attachments/assets/597d2b2c-b585-4c7a-b72e-251d67fccc63" width="500"/>

-Insert a **M3x20mm** into the hole on the side of the frame and use it to secure the screen mount.
+- Insert one **M3x20mm** into the hole on the side of the frame and use it to secure the [*screen mount*](https://github.com/Plants-X-Tech/BabyBelt-Pro-V2-Beta/blob/main/Printed%20Parts/Frame/%5Bs%5D_BBProV25fl_Screenmount.stl)

 <img src="https://github.com/user-attachments/assets/a6d614dc-dff0-48c2-993d-31b4e22f030d" width="500"/>

-Next use 2 **M3x10mm screws** and 2 **M3 Nuts** to attach the screen mount with the two holes in the top.
+Next use 2, **M3x10mm screws** and 2, **M3 Nuts** to attach the screen mount with the two holes in the top.

 <img src="https://github.com/user-attachments/assets/f8f4b22a-0f02-4fcc-880c-143a53111aa4" width="500"/>

-It should look like this when done.
+Tada!
+You have installed the screen!

 <img src="https://github.com/user-attachments/assets/99af6369-9028-4598-8226-b3acdb63f3a0" width="500"/>